-The Commission's total net cost of operations for fiscal year 2019 was \$95.5 million.
-This represents an increase of \$4.7 million from the Commission's net cost of operations of \$90.8 million in fiscal year 2018.
-The increase is mainly attributable to the construction of two new visitor centers in our Lafayette Escadrille Memorial Cemetery and Manila American Cemetery.
+The Commission's total net cost of operations for fiscal year 2021 was \$90.0 million.
+This represents an increase of \$1.6 million from the Commission's net cost of operations of \$88.4 million in fiscal year 2020.
+The increase is mainly attributable to a general increase in costs in 2021.